pystra/pystra/docs/system.rst

 Quantifying MECE Probabilities
 -------------------------------

-By default, the probabilities of each MECE event is calculated using a procedure extending from the equivalent planes method (EPM) [Roscoe2015]_ and the sequential compounding method (SCM) [Kang2010]_.
+By default, the probabilities of each MECE event is calculated based on first-order system probability [Lemaire2010]_

 .. math::
     :label: msr_probs